 - 1. Maximum barrel length of 6 inches.

 - 2. Maximum sight radius 8.5 inches.

-- 3. Sight guards may not extend rearward more than 2 inches.
+- Sight guards may not extend rearward more than 2 inches.

-- 4. External trigger stops.
+- 4. External trigger 3 t2 ps.

-Grips/Stocks that when measured from side-to-side at the base are greater than 1 3/4 inches in thickness (1.75").
-3.3 Open Class Semi-Automatic Pistol: Center-fire pistols of .35 caliber or larger.
+- Grips/Stocks that when measured from side-to-side at the base are greater than 1 3⁄4 inches in thickness (1.75"). - 3.3.1 Open Class Semi-Automatic Pistol: Center-fire pistols of .35 caliber or larger.
 Trigger pull not less than 3.5 pounds single or double action.
 All double action semi-automatic pistols must fire the first shot of every stage double action except at the 50-yard line.

 - 1. Maximum barrel length of 6 inches.

 - 2. Maximum sight radius of 8.5 inches.

-- Sight guards may not extend rearward more than 2 inches.
+- Sight guards may not extend rearward more than 2 inches

 - 4. Extended magazine well funnel.

 - 5. Magazine bumper pads.

 - 6. External trigger stops.

+- 3.3.2 Open Class Duty Optic Pistol: Pistols meeting the specifications for Open Class Semi-Automatic Pistols in Section 3.3.1 may be equipped with an Approved non-magnified optic suitable for duty use.
+The Duty Optic must be listed as Approved by NRA Law Enforcement Competitions in Police Pistol Combat Bulletin 19.1 on the Law Enforcement Competitions website.